By Katie Trauth Taylor and Corinne Stanforth

 Today, we’re exploring the worst writing advice on the web.
 From content vomit to spell-check software, we’ll analyze the worst writing advice out there.
 (For a cheerful follow-up, be sure to look out for next week’s thought piece on the best writing advice on the web.)

 At Untold Content, we’ve studied hundreds of books and articles on how to be great writers.
 We’ll compare our research and expertise with internet advice to see which tips are worth following for when you’ve got a big essay and which should raise your eyebrows and make you run.
 Even with our tips, you might find the essay you’ve got to write simply too tough.
-If that’s the case, you might want to have a little look at a website such as edupeet, as they may be able to supply you with support that can make sure that your essay is top notch.
+If that’s the case, you might want to have a little look at a website such as edupeet, as they may be able to supply you with the support that can make sure that your essay is top notch.
 If you have left it until the last minute, which let’s face it we have all done at some point in our lives, you could visit https://www.essayhave.com/essay-writing-service.html as they offer essay writing services in as quick as 4 hours!
 Anyway, let’s dive in:

 Worst Writing Advice on the Web #1: Grammarly and spell checkers will solve all our writing problems.